-An example of an actual reported practice of making across-the-board, eighth criterion adjustments is contained in a county property appraiser's 2010 Mass Appraisal Report (authored by Tim Wilmath, MAI, Director of Valuation).
+An example of an actual reported practice of making across-the-board, cost of sale deductions is contained in the Hillsborough County property appraiser's 2010 Mass Appraisal Report (authored by Tim Wilmath, MAI, Director of Valuation, at that time).

-\ This 2010 Mass Appraisal Report was presented as evidence at Board hearings.
+This 2010 Mass Appraisal Report was presented as evidence at Board hearings.

-\ Below are excerpts from this report explaining how across-the-board, eighth criterion adjustments are made to all property without regard to whether a property was sold and without regard to which valuation approach or technique was used.
+• Below are excerpts from this report explaining how across-the-board, cost of sale deductions are made to all property without regard to whether a property was sold and without regard to which valuation approach or technique was used.